-The determination of the financial risk of the firm is a function of the capital structure of the firm, a firm night be making good net profit before tax but might have less to distribute to the shareholders after the payment I of tax when compared with a similar firm in the same industries due-to poor capital structure arrangement, thus, payment of low return to shareholders most times is due to poor capital structure rather than to poor business return.
-In this study the return is the earning made before tax.
+Abstract: The capital structure of firms count in the determination of the financial risk of the firm a firm night be making good net profit before tax but might have less to distribute to the shareholders after the payment I of tax when compared with a similar firm in the same industries due to poor capital structure arrangement thus payment of low return to share holders most times is due to poor capital structure rather than to poor business return.
+In this study the return is the dividend paid to the shareholders.
 Secondary data was used for the study, collected from the financial report of the firm.
-The simple multiple linear regressions was used in the study and the asymptotic probability and the t-statistic were adopted for the study.
-The result of the study revealed that capital structure of the firm do not satisfied the optimal capital structure status of the Modigliani and Milan, the firm for the period covered is mostly financed by equity and have a near zero debt finance a low relationship also exist between equity-debt finance of the firm however a strong relationship exist between the earning of the firm and the capital structure of the firm.
+The simple multiple linear regressions was applied for the study and the asymptotic probability and the t-statistic were adopted for the study the result of the study revealed that capital structure of the firm do not satisfied the optimal capital structure status of the Modigliani and Milan the firm for the period covered is mostly financed by equity and have a near zero debt finance a low relationship also exist between equity-debt finance of the firm and dividend of the firm.
 It was recommended that the firm should introduce debt finance to the capital structure of the firm to enjoy the tax advantage of debt finance.

-Keywords: Earning, Capital structure, Debt, Equity.
+Keywords: Dividend, Capital structure, Debt, Equity

-Introduction
+1. Introduction

-The operation of the firm is always influence by the business risk and the recovery risk of industry, some of the risk are diversified and the others are not, the diversified risk are called the unsystematic risk while the non-diversifiable are called systematic risk.
+The operation of the firm is always influence by the business risk and the financing risk of industry, some of the risk are diversified and the others are not, the diversified risk are called the unsystematic risk while the non-diversifiable are called systematic risk.
 The business risks are due to factors within the framework of the firm while the financing risk is the whole capital structure of the firm.
 The business risk are sometime function of the culture, leadership, product and market structure of the firm and the industries, while the finance risk if not well decomposed and managed will fall in the systematic risk framework of the firm.
 It can bring growth to the firm and increase the wealth of the organization, Kehinde (2011), stated that the basic goal of the firm is to maximize the wealth of the firm.
-However, today the primary goal of the firm is to survive and not to make wealth, wealth will only come to focus after survival of the firm is assured.
+However, today the primary goal of the firm is to survive and not only to make wealth, will wealth only come to focus after survival of the firm is assured.
+This wealth firm may distribute immediately in form of dividend or plow such back to the business for future increase profit

-Thus, the study attempt to study the capital structure of Cadbury Nigeria ltd and the survival ability of the firm in line of ever dynamic environment of the nation, the earning approach was used as the study for effective measure of the scenario.
+Thus, the study attempt to examine the capital structure of Cadbury Nigeria ltd and the survival ability of the firm in line of ever dynamic environment of the nation, the dividend approach was used as the study for effective measure of the scenario.

-The study is an attempt to measure the relationship between the capital structure of the firm and the earning structure of the firm.
-Many firms in the industry do not match the capital structure advantage against the earning structure of the firm.
-The capital structure of most firms in Nigeria is not composed to give effective earnings and revenue generation structure for the firm.
-The capital structure relevant theory by Modigliani and Milan (1960) is not followed by several firms.
-Several firm possess heavy capital structure with lean earning structure which sometimes is not good enough for firm with the basic goal of profit and wealth maximization objective.
+The study also measures the relationship between the capital structure of the firm and the dividend structure of the firm.
+Many firms in the industry do not match the capital structure advantage against the dividend payment structure of the firm.
+The capital structures of most firms in Nigeria are not composed to give effective earning, dividend and revenue generation structure of the firm.
+The capital structure relevant theory by modegilaini and millan (1960) is not followed by several firms.
+Several firms possess a well mixed capital structure both with a lean earning and dividend structure which sometimes is not good enough for firm with the basic goal of profit and wealth maximization objective.

-Conceptual Frame Work
+2. Conceptual Frame Work